pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_format/2_flat_storage.md

 ### Loading snapshot with Cells Fuse

-As explained in the dedicated page, the flat datasources snapshot can also be mounted and explored offline (without any running Pydio Cells) to recover one or more files.
+The flat datasources snapshot can also be mounted and explored offline (without any running Pydio Cells) to recover one or more files.
+[Read more about Cells Fuse](./recovering-flat-storage-datasource-cells-fuse).